sdbo3b/weather-app/README.md

 A weather app that allows you to query the current weather of a city.\
 Enter a city in the search field and click the search icon, or select either celsius or fahrenheit to begin search.

-## Before Running Install Dependencies Using Node.js Npm
+## Install Dependencies Using Node.js Npm

 ### `npm install`